 A duty to correct previous communications arises when the issuer of the statement discovers that the statement was inaccurate or misleading when made.30 Even if a company's statements are accurate when made, a duty to update explicit or implicit forward-looking statements may arise if circumstances change and such statements become inaccurate or misleading.31 Currently, the circuits are split on whether a duty to update exists.
-The First, Second and Third Circuits have recognized a duty to update but generally have construed it narrowly (including rejecting its applicability to routine earnings guidance in the Third Circuit and the Southern District of New York), while the Seventh Circuit has held that there is no duty to update in dicta32 or have not yet decided whether a duty to update exists.33
+The First, Second and Third Circuits have recognized a duty to update but generally have construed it narrowly (including rejecting its applicability to routine earnings guidance in the Third Circuit and the Southern District of New York), while the Seventh Circuit has held that there is no duty to update forward-looking statements.
+Other circuits either appear to have approved a duty to update in dicta32 or have not yet decided whether a duty to update exists.33

 Courts have considered a variety of factors in determining whether a company had a duty to update.
-Some courts have emphasized that "optimistic, vague projections of future success which prove to be ill-founded are not, without more, sufficiently material to incur Rule 10b-5 liability."34 Other courts have concluded that a duty to update forward-looking disclosure requires an implicit factual representation that remained "alive" in the minds of investors as a
+Some courts have emphasized that "optimistic, vague projections of future success which prove to be ill-founded are not, without more, sufficiently material to incur Rule 10b-5 liability."34 Other courts have concluded that a duty to update forward-looking disclosure requires an implicit factual representation that remained "alive" in the minds of investors as a continuing representation.35 In McCarthy v.
+C-COR Electronics, Inc., the court suggested certain elements that could be considered in determining whether or not a duty to update exists.36 For example, the specificity of the predictions was one factor that could weigh in favor of a duty to update.
+Predictions of corporate success more distant in the future were also believed to be "necessarily less reliable."37 Finally, the court suggested that the "degree" to which the prediction . . . is inherently [more] difficult or unreliable" also should be considered.38